cloudfoundry-community/github-pr-instances-resource/README.md

 #### `get`

-Stores the set of PR numbers in the file `prs.json`, encoded as a JSON list of integers.
+Stores the list of PRs in the file `prs.json`, encoded as a list of JSON objects .
 This file can then be loaded into the build's local var state via the `load_var` step.

 Refer to [#example] for a full example.